-This apple and raspberry crumble is a perfect family dessert full of summer flavour.
-The fluffy apple filling and fragrant raspberries covered with a golden topping and pieces of melted chocolate make an irresistible combination.
+This apple and raspberry crumble is a perfect family dessert full of summer flavours.
+The moist apple filling, fragrant raspberries covered with a crispy topping, and pieces of melted chocolate make an irresistible combination.

 60 - 70 minutes